 Ease of Use: Super easy to clean, maintain and change out filters.
 Replacement filters are reasonably priced as well.

-Check out the Marineland Penguin here.
+Check out the latest price on the Marineland Penguin here.

 Aquaclear 20: 5-20 gallon tank, 100 gph $23